michaelh23/bms_processingclass/content/outline/index.md

 ### <a href="http://processingclass:8888/activities/#activity-7"><b>Complete Activity 7</b></a>

-## Special Variables
+## System Variables

 *Variables* will be covered in the next section.
 In short, they let you store and retrieve information in the computer memory.
-For now we will start with some special variables that the Processing language provides.
+For now we will start with some system variables that the Processing language provides.
+These are not variables that you define, they are ones that Processing sets up and takes care of for you.

 ```mouseX``` and ```mouseY``` are variables that store the current mouse position.
 If you look at the default sketch in <a href="http://www.openprocessing.org" target="_blank">www.openprocessing.org</a>, you will see them used there: